Ideas cannot be bought – Sacchi slams 'weak' PSG

-Iconic Italian coach Arrigo Sacchi delivered a scathing assessment of Paris Saint-Germain's Champions League last-16 exit at the hands of Real Madrid, labelling the Ligue 1 leaders a "very weak opponent".
+Iconic Italian coach Arrigo Sacchi was scathing of Paris Saint-Germain following their Champions League last-16 exit at the hands of Real Madrid, labelling the Ligue 1 leaders a "very weak opponent".

 French giants PSG failed to reach the quarter-finals after Tuesday's 2-1 defeat at home to two-time defending champions Madrid in Paris.